-LO-1.
-Develop a scientific model that describes the structures and functions of bones (Limited to the roles of skeletal system, compact and spongy bones, bone cells, chemical composition of bones, and Haversian system).
-LO-2 Develop a scientific model that describes the structures and functions of cartilages (Limited to hyaline, and elastic and fibrous cartilages).
-LO-3.
-Develop a model that relates the arrangement of protein fibres (actin and myosin) in a muscle fibre (Limited to sarcomere and related structures).
-LO-4.
-Communicate scientific information on the biochemical mechanisms of muscle contraction based on the sliding filament theory.
-1.2.
-Support and Movement Systems 1.2.1.
-Scope: The support and movement system of humans is composed of bones, muscles and cartilage.
-The system provides support, stability, and various internal and external movements.
-1.2.2.
-Scope: The human skeletal system is the internal framework of the body, providing support, protection, and movement.
-It is composed of bones, cartilage, ligaments, and tendons.
-Here are some key aspects of the human skeletal system: Bones: The adult human body typically has 206 bones.
-These bones can be categorised into two main types: axial and appendicular.
-Axial Skeleton: This includes the skull, vertebral column (spine), and rib cage.
-It provides central support and protection for vital organs.
-Appendicular Skeleton: This includes the bones of the limbs, shoulder girdle, and pelvic girdle.
-It facilitates movement and interaction with the environment.
-Like any other connective tissue, the skeletal tissues (bones and cartilages) are formed of cells, matrix, and fibres.
-The nature of bones and cartilages is determined by the types of cells, matrix, and fibres that they are made of.
-Constructing Explanation and Designing Solution Constructing explanations and designing solutions supported by multiple and independent student-generated evidence consistent with scientific ideas, principles, and theories.
-Construct and revise an explanation based on evidence obtained from a variety of sources (including students' own investigations, models, theories, simulations, peer review) and the assumption that theories and laws that describe the natural world operate today as they did in the past and will continue to do so in the future.
-(LO-1, LO-4) Developing models in synthesising and predicting relationships amongst variables between systems and their components in the natural and human- designed world(s).
-Use models to illustrate the relationships between systems or between components of a system.
-(LO-2, LO-3) Use models to illustrate the relationships between systems or between components of a system.
-(LO-2, LO-3) Use models to illustrate the relationships between systems or between components of a system.
-(LO-2, LO-3) Exploring Digital Resources Exploring and identifying sources of information (e.g., database, journal articles, periodicals, applications, programs and software, websites, etc.) to validate information on the scientific theories and laws that exist in nature, and communicate the key ideas, scientific quest, and engage in scientific practises and discourses.
-(LO- 1) Using Physical tools (e.g., laboratory equipment, gadgets, mobile devices, computers, etc.) for observing, explaining, and evaluating scientific phenomena, constructing models, and designing solutions.
-(LO-1, LO-2, LO-3)
+Learning Objectives (LO) Core Concepts Scientific Methods and Engineering Practices Society and Technology kO-1.
+Construct scientific explanation on why eukaryotes are more complex than prokaryotes.
+LO-2.
+Develop scientific explanations that describe about the evolution of eukaryotes from prokaryotes (substantiate with established evidences) 1.
+From Molecules to Organisms: Structures and Processes 1.1.
+Prokaryotic and Eukaryotic Cells 1.1.1.
+Scope: Organisms are made up of cells.
+Cells are categorised as prokaryotic and eukaryotic cells based on the difference in structure and functions.
+Prokaryotes contain nuclei and lack well-developed organelles.
+Eukaryotes have a nucleus and well- developed organelles that are designed to carry out specific functions.
+Some similar structures are present in both prokaryotes and eukaryotes.
+1.1.2.
+Scope: Prokaryotes comprise the Kingdom Monera.
+Eukaryotes are both unicellular and multicellular organisms and constitute the protista, fungi, plant and animal kingdoms.
+As per the endosymbiont hypothesis, eukaryotes are presumed to have evolved from prokaryotes as a result of some symbiotic associations.
+Constructing Explanation and Designing Solution Constructing explanations and designing solutions supported by multiple and independent student-generated evidence consistent with scientific ideas, principles, and theories. • Construct and revise an explanation based on evidence obtained from a variety of sources (including students' own investigations, models, theories, simulations, peer review) and the assumption that theories and laws that describe the natural world operate today as they did in the past and will continue to do so in the future.
+(LO-1) Developing and Using Models Developing models in synthesising and predicting relationships amongst variables between systems and their components in the natural and human-designed world(s). • Develop models based on scientific evidence or logic and reasons, to represent relationships between systems or components of a system.
+(LO-2) • Use models to illustrate the relationships between systems or between components of a system.
+(LO-2) Exploring Digital Resources Exploring and identifying sources of information (e.g., database, journal articles, periodicals, applications, programs and software, websites, etc.) to validate information on the scientific theories and law that exist in nature, and communicate the key idea scientific quest, and engage in scientific practises and discourses.
+(LO- 1, LO-2) Using Physical Tools Using physical tools (e.g., laboratory equipment, gadgets, mobile devices, computers, etc.) for observing, explaining, and evaluating scientific phenomena, constructing models and designing solutions.
+(LO-2)